Workplace deviance: Psychological contract

 Employees often create a set of expectations about their workplace; people tend to make psychological contracts with their organizations.
 When his or her expectations are not met, the employee may "perceive a psychological contract breach by their employers".
 This "breach" of the psychological contract then presents potential problems, particularly in the workplace.

-Workplace deviance may arise from the worker's perception that their organization has mistreated him or her in some manner.
+Workplace deviance may arise from the worker's perception that their organization has mistreated them in some manner.
 Employees then resort to misbehaving (or acting out) as a means of avenging their organization for the perceived wrongdoing.
-Workplace deviance may be viewed as a form of negative reciprocity.
-"A negative reciprocity orientation is the tendency for an individual to return negative treatment for negative treatment".
+Workplace deviance may be viewed as a form of negative reciprocity: "the tendency for an individual to return negative treatment for negative treatment".
 In other words, the maxim "an eye for an eye" is a concept that some employees strongly feel is a suitable approach to their problem.
 However, what is critical in understanding employee deviance is that the employee perceives being wronged, whether or not mistreatment actually occurred.